citrix/terraform-provider-citrixadc/docs/data-sources/nitro_info.md

     A list of such workflows can be found in the github repository example folder for the `nitro_info` data source.

+* `query_args` - (Optional) A dictionary of query arguments that will be included when performing the request to the NITRO `endpoint` url.
 * `primary_id` - (Optional) Value for the primary id of the nitro endpoint.
 * `secondary_id` - (Optional) Value for the secondary id of the nitro endpoint.